Hautaklyttn/progDocs/docs/articles/c_cpp.md

 ```c
 data_type variableName = someValue;
 ```
-we are first declaring *variableName* to be a variable of the type *data_type*.
+outside of a function, we are first declaring *variableName* to be a variable of the type *data_type*.

 Subsequently, an assignment of a value is being done so it's **initialising** it to *someValue*.
 > This is a special type of **function**, a system function, known as **initialisation**.

 &nbsp;

 But writing
 ```c
 variableName = someValue;
 ```
-means we are attempting to assign *someValue* to *variableName* outside the scope of any function, and outside the scope of an initialisation.
-This is not possible outside a function.
+outside of a function, means we are attempting to assign *someValue* to *variableName* outside the scope of any function, and outside the scope of an initialisation.
+This is not possible.

 > Code only executes from within called functions, with the exception of **initialisation**, which occurs during an initial assignment.